 If your child's teacher schedules a daily fruit break and your child chooses to participate, please provide healthy snacks for him/her.
 Fruit, crackers, or dry cereals are good choices.
 Snacks should be prepared and ready to eat.
-Juices are discouraged due to accidental spills resulting in carpet stains, and a need for change of clothing, etc. CARBONATED DRINKS AND FAST FOODS WILL NOT BE ALLOWED by students or visiting parents for lunch.
-Nutritious snacks are available for purchase each morning from our CNP from 7:05am to 7:30am.
-Children will need to have a healthy, easy to eat snack, so please do not send candy, cookies or chips for a snack.
+Juices are discouraged due to accidental spills resulting in carpet stains, a need for change of clothing, etc. CARBONATED DRINKS AND FAST FOODS WILL NOT BE ALLOWED by students or visiting parents for lunch.
+Nutritious snacks are available for purchase each morning in the cafeteria from 7:05am to 7:30am.
+Children will need to have a healthy, easy to eat snack, so do not send candy, cookies or chips for a snack.